Mail lost ticket: Florida woman lost lottery win

 Sue Burgess of Hernando County said she was thrilled to discover earlier this summer that she had won $ 1000 in the Second Chance Lottery.

 “I was delighted.
-To me it was like winning a million dollars, ”Burgess said.
+It was like winning a million dollars to me, ”Burgess said.

 But at the time, she could not claim her winnings at any of the local lottery offices, as they were closed due to the pandemic.